wildfly-extras/wildfly-camel-examples/camel-mail/README.md

 -------------

 * Maven
-* An application server with the wildfly-camel subsystem installed
+* An application server with JBoss Fuse installed

 Running the example
 -------------------

 To run the example.

-1. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full-camel.xml`
+1. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full.xml`
 2. Build and deploy the project `mvn install -Pdeploy`
 3. Browse to http://localhost:8080/example-camel-mail/